-Trocaire offers counseling services free of charge for all students.
-The goal of Counseling Services is to provide short-term counseling to help students manage current stressors and identify more effective strategies to meet their goals.
-Students can contact the Counseling Office to get more information on community resources and referrals.
-All students are welcome in the Counseling Office.
-Find additional information and resources on our website: https://my.trocaire.edu/student-services/
+The goal of Trocaire's Counseling Services is to provide triage counseling to help students manage current stressors and identify more effective strategies to meet their goals.
+Students can contact the Wellness Center or the Title IX coordinator to get more information on community resources and referrals.
+Find additional information and resources on our website: https://my.trocaire.edu/student-services/counseling-services/